lazappi/doilinker/README.md

 Usually this is to find the published version of a preprint (or the reverse).
 It does this by querying the Crossref database using **{rcrossref}** and matching DOIs using the method described by Cabanac, Oikonomidi and Boutron (see citation below).

+Documentation for the package can be viewed at http://lazappi.github.io/doilinker.

 ## Installation

 The package can be installed from GitHub: